CHN-beta/ovito/doc/manual/reference/pipelines/visual_elements/trajectory_lines.rst

 trajectories of motion of particles.
 Normally, the element is automatically created by the program when you apply the :ref:`particles.modifiers.generate_trajectory_lines` modifier.

-The option :guilabel:`Wrap trajectory lines` folds trajectory lines leaving the periodic simulation cell back into the cell.
-Note that this option will yield correct results only if the simulation cell size is not changing with time.
+The option :guilabel:`Wrap trajectory lines around` folds trajectory lines leaving the periodic simulation cell back into the cell.
+Note that this option can only yield correct results if the simulation cell dimensions do not change with time.

 The option :guilabel:`Show up to current time only` restricts rendering of trajectories lines to those parts that have been traversed by particles at the current animation time.
 Thus, the trajectory lines will